lhermann/lukashermann.dev/content/writing/bootstrapping-a-saas-business-in-germany.md

 ### Business Tax vs Corporate Tax

 Let's clear up a common point of confusion.
 Business tax goes to the city, while corporate tax goes to the country.
 As a Kapitalgesellschaft, you'll pay yourself a salary and, on that, pay income tax.
 If you opt for an Einzelunternehmer, you won't be dealing with corporate tax; all your profit is considered income, and you pay income tax on that.
 Is one option more tax-efficient than the other?
 A tax consultant can answer that, but honestly, the difference is negligible when you're starting out, and simpler bureaucracy will probably save you more money.
+Remember to lay aside some money to pay these taxes at the end of year one.
+I put aside 30% of profit.

 ### VAT: The Complicated One